Star

 USS

-assigned for a period of six months as the Starfleet Academy Training Vessel, taking
+for a period of six months as the Starfleet Academy Training Vessel, taking

 aboard the entire class of third-year cadets for their training cruise.